 Prunes and prune juice contains a good quantity of the sugar sorbitol.
 Sorbital is not absorbed from the intestines and acts as an osmotic agent, which means it draws water into the stools, making them softer.
 "Liver salts" which are essentially magnesium salts act in a similar way (note: only ever use magnesium salts that are sold only and exactly for this purpose).

-Syrup of figs are a gentle stimulant laxative, i.e. rather than adding bulk or drawing in water to the bowel, they stimulate the bowel into action.
+Syrup of figs is a gentle stimulant laxative, i.e. rather than adding bulk or drawing in water to the bowel, they stimulate the bowel into action.